JadeOfMaar/RationalResources/Extras/RationalResourcesBlacksmith/README.md

 * Carbon + Water ThermalPower + RRWork

 ### SolidFuel
 Demand is pretty solid for a mechanism for refueling solid rockets.
-Based on the real and plusible concept of recovering and reusing solid rockets, this case goes without further explanation.
+Based on the real and plausible concept of recovering and reusing solid rockets, this case goes without further explanation.
 Its required resource combos are:
 * Ore + RRWork
 * Alumina + RRWork
 * LqdAmmonia + LqdNitrogen + LqdOxygen (Assuming Ammonium Nitrate composition)

-> :warning: Note that no means is provided for making sold rockets able to shutdown and restart.
+> :warning: Note that solid rockets easily can be, but are not enabled to shutdown and restart.

 ### NuclearFuel
-In the absence of Near Future Electric, the following are applied to any part that holds EnrichedUranium:
+In the absence of Near Future Electric (or alongside it.
+Feel free to mix these), the following are applied to any part that holds EnrichedUranium:
 * A refill converter which consumes Uraninite + ThermalPower + RRWork
 * A disposal converter which consumes Ore + DepletedFuel + RRWork (simulating a means of burying the waste.
 Please only use this while landed.)

+> :warning: Note that no ISRU option is provided by RR for recycling o re-enriching spent nuclear fuel.

 ## Rational Resources Blacksmith Family